MGMonge/basic-crm/README.md

 ## Small project in Laravel of a basic mini CRM to manage companies and their employees
 ### Specifications of the project
-- Use hcps://adminlte.io/ as a framework for the applicaXon
+- Use https://adminlte.io/ as a framework for the application
 - Basic Laravel Auth: ability to log in as administrator
 - Use database seeds to create first user with email admin@admin.com and password “password”
-- CRUD funcXonality (Create / Read / Update / Delete) for two menu items: Companies and Employees.
+- CRUD functionality (Create / Read / Update / Delete) for two menu items: Companies and Employees.
-- Companies DB table consists of these fields: Name (required), email, logo (minimum -%%×-%%), website
+- Companies DB table consists of these fields: Name (required), email, logo (minimum 100-100px), website
 - Employees DB table consists of these fields: First name (required), last name (required), Company (foreign key to Companies), email, phone
 - Use database migraXons to create those schemas above
-- Store companies’ logos in storage/app/public folder and make them accessible from public
+- Store companies’ logos in `storage/app/public` folder and make them accessible from public
 - Use basic Laravel resource controllers with default methods – index, create, store etc.
-- Use Laravel’s validaXon funcXon, using Request classes
+- Use Laravel’s validation function, using Request classes
-- Use Laravel’s paginaXon for showing Companies/Employees list, -% entries per page
+- Use Laravel’s pagination for showing Companies/Employees list, 10 entries per page
-- Use Laravel make:auth as default Bootstrap-based design theme, but remove ability to register
+- Use Laravel `make:auth` as default Bootstrap-based design theme, but remove ability to register